Article I - Name

 Section A - Annual Dues

-All members shall pay dues as recommended by the Board of Directors and approved by the membership.
+All regular members shall pay dues as recommended by the Board of Directors and approved by the membership.
 Dues for members joining during the year shall be pro-rated semi-annually.

 Section B - Renewal Dues

-Will be due on January 1st and payable no later than the last day of February.
+Renewal dues will be due on January 1st and payable no later than the last day of February.
 Members who do not pay their dues prior to the March meeting shall be considered to have dropped their membership.
 Such persons must pay the full annual dues in order to reinstate their membership for the current year.
 Exceptions to the above may be considered by the Board of Directors should extenuating circumstances be present.